Streeterville: Today

 The neighborhood hosts more than 25 hotels, including the only three five star hotels in the Midwestern United States, the Ritz Carlton, The Peninsula Hotel, and the Four Seasons Hotel Chicago as well as the historic Drake Hotel.
 Two of these host the highest rated spas in Illinois.
+In 2024, the Hotel Riu Plaza Chicago opened at 150 East Ontario Street.

 Economy

 Qatar Airways operates an office in Suite 1310 at the John Hancock Center.

 Playboy Enterprises' offices were on the 15th and 16th floors of 680 N. Lake Shore Drive until 2012.

 Several consulates are in Streeterville.
 Countries with consulates include Bosnia and Herzegovina, Bulgaria, Chile, Denmark, Greece, Japan, Lithuania, and Switzerland.

 Education

 Chicago Public Schools (CPS) operates public schools.
 Ogden International School serves the community, for grades K-8.
 Streeterville residents are zoned to Wells Community Academy High School.
 Any graduate from Ogden's 8th grade program may automatically move on to the 9th grade at Ogden, but students who did not graduate from Ogden's middle school must apply to the high school.